qcgm1978/PIC/README.md

 @youthoverturn: @KendoUI performance , interface of machine, compatibility are the bottleneck of #HTML5 I think

+announcement:

+@mkanat: When a software project fails, it's not because of tiny mistakes.
+It's because of constant, compounded, huge errors.

+@mkanat: The most common and constant error that software projects make is to be too lax about code complexity.

 best-first principle : at first, let us meet the best browser of the best device by the best method, and graceful degradation.

 test-related: according to testing, select the degradation range.